redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 ## console (alias c)

-Launch an interactive Redwood shell (experimental).
+Launch an interactive Redwood shell (experimental):
+- This has not yet been tested on Windows.
+- The Prisma Client must be generated _prior_ to running this command, e.g. `yarn rw db up`.
+This is a known issue.

 > In your shell, be sure to set the `NODE_OPTIONS` env var to `--experimental-repl-await`:
 >